-Various measures were carried out to prepare for tsunamis.
-As countermeasures for heavy rain, sandbags are being installed to suppress direct inflow into buildings while work to close openings in buildings and install sea walls to enhance drainage channels and other measures is being implemented as planned.
+As part of the tsunami countermeasures, openings in buildings were closed and work to install sea walls was completed.
+As countermeasures for heavy rain, sandbags are being installed to suppress direct inflow into buildings while work to enhance drainage channels and other measures is being implemented as planned.